-SAFE: We value workforce and public safety.
+SAFE: We value the physical and emotional safety of our workforce and the public.

-RELIABLE: We value the continuous, on-demand, delivery of quality drinking water and electricity.
-RESPONSIBLE: We value the prudent and sustainable local stewardship of our customers' limited financial and natural resources.
+RELIABLE: We value the continuous, on-demand delivery of quality drinking water and electricity.
+RESPONSIBLE: We value the prudent and sustainable stewardship of our customers' financial and natural resources, including our impact on affordability and role in reducing the greenhouse gases (GHGs) contributing to Climate Change.

-COMMUNITY: We value our commitment and obligation to serve our local community.
+COMMUNITY: We value our local governance and obligation to transparently serve our community.